-Prior to athletic participation, every scholar who desires to join a sports team at LAE will need to follow these general requirements:
+Prior to athletic participation, every scholar who desires to join a sports team at LAE will need to follow the following requirements:

-- 1. Have a current parent consent form on file. - 2.
-Verification of a current physical within the last year. - 3.
-Eligibility requirements are met (having a passing grade of 70% in each core class). - 4.
-Upon making the team, the sports fee is paid.
+- 1. Have a current Parent Consent Form on file - 2.
+Verification of a current Physical within the last year - 3.
+Academic Eligibility requirements are met by the scholar/athlete which requires a grade of 65% in each of the core subjects - 4.
+Upon the scholar making the team, the sports fee needs to be paid by the parent/ guardian within 2 weeks.
+If the sports fee is not paid, the scholar cannot continue participating on the team.
+If a family should have difficulty paying the sports fee, please speak with either the schools Athletic Director and/or Principal.